SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 - Some safety rules are pretty obvious, like a strict no alcohol policy and that minors must be always supervised.
 - Still other rules make me scratch my head: "All pumpkins fired must remain intact until they impact the ground to obtain an official measurement."
 Now, _how can they tell_ if a pumpkin disintegrates in flight?
 A quick back of the envelope calculation <sup id="fn3a">[[3](#fn3)]</sup> says, neglecting air resistance, to travel 4000 feet downrange launched at the optimal 45&deg;, the muzzle velocity must be 244 mph  &mdash; at which speed it's difficult to decide if the pumpkin has cracked up "enough" to violate the rules.
 - Some other rules are... less obvious.
-I mean: if your hobby requires a Range Safety Officer, a no firearms policy, required ultrasound testing of pressure vessels, and an explicit ban on explosives... it might be time to rethink your life choices.
-The events that led to those rules sound like things you'd want to skip.
+I mean: if your hobby requires a Range Safety Officer, a no firearms policy, required ultrasound testing of pressure vessels, and an explicit ban on _explosives_... it may be time to rethink your life choices.
+The events that led to those rules sound like things I'd want to skip.

 Still, I bet it's a blast.
 (Ahem.)

 There may be madness to their methods; but their madness is the [divine madness](https://en.wikipedia.org/wiki/Divine_madness).

 ## Notes